BenevolentDrone/Horizon-Run/Assets/Scripts/Framework/Docs/Delegates and subscriptions/INonAllocSubscribable.md

 # INonAllocSubscribable

 Represents a subscribable object that allows non-allocating subscriptions.
 Contains methods that are not dependent on the type or the amount of arguments the subscribers can pass to the publisher.
-For interfaces that are dependent on the amount of arguments, see [`INonAllocSubscribableNoArgs`](INonAllocSubscribableNoArgs.md), [`INonAllocSubscribableSingleArg`](INonAllocSubscribableSingleArg.md), [`INonAllocSubscribableSingleArgGeneric<T>`](INonAllocSubscribableSingleArgGeneric.md), and [`INonAllocSubscribableMultipleArgs`](INonAllocSubscribableMultipleArgs.md).
+For interfaces that are dependent on the amount of arguments, see [`INonAllocSubscribable`](INonAllocSubscribable.md), [`INonAllocSubscribableSingleArg`](INonAllocSubscribableSingleArg.md), [`INonAllocSubscribable`](INonAllocSubscribableSingleArgGeneric.md), and [`INonAllocSubscribable`](INonAllocSubscribable.md).
 For the allocating version, see [`ISubscribable`](ISubscribable.md).

 ## Methods

 Method | Description
 --- | ---
-`IEnumerable<ISubscription> AllSubscriptions { get; }` | Gets all the current subscriptions to this object `void UnsubscribeAll()` | Unsubscribes all objects from this object
+`IEnumerable<INonAllocSubscription> AllSubscriptions { get; }` | Gets all the current subscriptions to this object `void UnsubscribeAll()` | Unsubscribes all objects from this object

 ## Using INonAllocSubscribable